 Tip: At the end of the financial year the IRD will assess the payments you have received.
 If you have received more than your entitlement they may issue you with a tax bill.
 To avoid this from happening, always overestimate your family’s income for the year.
 That way you’ll end up with a bigger refund at the end of the year.

 Tip: If you have chosen to receive your WFFTC as a lump sum, you need to let us know if the care arrangements for your children have changed during the year and we will ensure you get the maximum possible refund.
 Also, let us know if you’ve had any more children during the past year as you may be eligible for a Parental Tax Credit.
 You’ll receive a much bigger refund at the end of the year if you choose the lump sum option.

 FACT: Schedular payments are typically paid to you when you are working as a contractor rather than an employee.
 You might receive schedular payments if you have done any promotional work, acting or modelling, temp work of any commission based sales work.
-Schedular payments are usually taxed at a flat rate for example its 20% for commission based sales work.
-IF you have received schedular payments you MUST file an IR3 at the end of the year.
-We can do this for you and unlike virtually all other on line tax agents we do not charge any extra processing fees for this work.
+Schedular payments are usually taxed at a flat rate for example it’s 20% for commission based sales work.
+If you have received schedular payments you MUST file an IR3 at the end of the year.

 Tip: If you are receiving schedular payments you may be able to claim for work related expenses that were incurred during the period you were receiving schedular payments.
 In order to claim, make sure you keep all of your receipts and records.